160 Google Ranking Factors (Why Your Website is Dying)

 #104.
 Low-Quality Content

-Sometimes, the Google algorithm bans the low-quality websites to maintain a decent result.
+Sometimes, a Google algorithm bans low-quality websites from maintaining a decent result.

 #105.
 Over-Optimization on the page

-If you’re too much on the pages, it can hurt your Google ranking.
+If you’re too focused on pages, it can hurt your Google ranking.

 #106.
 Computer Generated Content

 Some people try to act smart by autogenerating the content using advanced tools.
 Eventually, their websites get banned.